vfarcic/devops24/manuscript/06-jenkins-setup.md

 This time, the format of the script is different.
 Instead of the `containers` argument inside `podTemplate`, now we have `yaml`.
 Inside it is Kubernetes Pod definition just as if we'd define a standard Kubernetes resource.

-The rest of the script follow the same logic as before.
-The only difference is that, this time, we are using the tools were are more likely to need in our yet-to-be-define *go-demo-3* Pipeline.
-We'll output `kubectl`, `oc`, `go`, and `helm` versions.
+The rest of the script follows the same logic as before.
+The only difference is that, this time, we are using the tools were are more likely to need in our yet-to-be-defined *go-demo-3* Pipeline.
+All we're doing is churning output of `kubectl`, `oc`, `go`, and `helm` versions.

 Don't forget to click the *Save* button.